yegroup001/HPC-toolkit/README.md

 # HPC-toolkit
-This is a toolkit for hoc test,by which you can make your hpc better
+This is a toolkit for hpc test,by which you can make your hpc better.